MrDio/Smartphone-Sensing-Framework/README.md

 # Smartphone-Sensing-Framework 2.0
-Sensing Framework for android smartphones developed by D. Satikidis and used for academic lectures.
+Sensing Framework for android smartphones developed by D. Satikidis and D. Lagamtzis used for academic lectures.

 ## Documentation
 [Wiki] Put link here